Colorado NIL Market Index | $24.8M 2026

 Colorado competes in the Big 12 at the Power 4 level.

-Which Colorado sport gets the most NIL money?
+Which Colorado sport has the highest roster value?

 How does Colorado compare to other Big 12 schools?

-Colorado's $14M NIL budget can be compared against every Big 12 program and all 357 Division I schools on The Sideline's NIL Tracker.
+Colorado's $24.8M aggregate roster market can be compared with every Big 12 program and all 357 Division I schools on The Sideline's NIL Tracker.

 Latest Colorado News